phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 version you try to load them on.
 This has been detailed into :doc:`the chapter about building PHP extensions <../build_system/building_extensions>`.

-For Zend extension, the same rules apply, but a little bit differently : Instead of the engine trashing you away in case of mismatch in numbers, it will use the ``zend_extension_version_info`` structure you published to know what to do.
+For Zend extension, the same rules apply, but a little bit differently : it will use the ``zend_extension_version_info`` structure you published to know what to do.

-The ``zend_extension_version_info`` structure you declare contain only two informations that the engine will use when you load your Zend extension :
+The ``zend_extension_version_info`` structure you declare contain only two informations that the engine will use when it starts loading your Zend extension :

 * ``ZEND_EXTENSION_API_NO``
 * ``ZEND_EXTENSION_BUILD_ID``